bowman2001/perplexdoc/content/doc/basic/ordered-list/index.md

     src: jan-antonin-kolar-lRoX0shwjUQ-unsplash.jpg
 ---

 Ordered lists group related items and mark them with ascending counters.
+They provide a very clear structure but appear tedious when they get too long.
+Consider to insert a normal paragraph or another block element in between the items of a long list.
 {.p-first} <!--more-->

 ## Syntax